getdozer/dozer-docs/docs/getting_started.md

-# Overview
+# Getting Started

-Dozer is a Data API backend that embeds a streaming SQL engine, a low-latency data cache and generates gRPC and REST APIs that can be easily integrated in frontend applications.
+Dozer is a Data Product backend that embeds a streaming SQL engine, a low-latency data cache and generates gRPC and REST APIs that can be easily integrated in frontend applications.

-**Core Features**

-- **Simple to Use**:
-Dozer automatically generates a gRPC and REST APIs from your data sources.
-All you need is to write a YAML file with your data source configuration and the APIs you want to deploy.

-- **Combine data from multiple sources in real-time**:
-As new data flows in, Dozer incrementally computes aggregations and joins, offering a far superior query experience than a traditional database.
-Dozer can in real-time join data coming from multiple data sources powering advanced use cases.

-## Making a query

-In each case, we will use the example provided in the [sample configuration](https://getdozer.io/docs/configuration).
-Dozer provides two different ways to make a query:
-* Using gRPC APIs
-* Using REST APIs

-#  Quick Start

-Now, it's time to start using Dozer.
-You can get started in one of two ways: Dozer Core and Dozer Cloud.
+Dozer is available in two flavours: an Open Source Core version and a Cloud version.
+In these tutorial we will show you how to build and deploy a Dozer application step by step.

 ### Dozer Core